 Our centre provides the help of an interdisciplinary research support team to support the work of researchers and Ph.D. students.
-Continuous support is provided every week during the so-called group meetings and project meetings.
+Continuous support is provided in a weekly basis during the so called group meetings and project meetings.
 Additional support can be requested from the other members of the team.